 Did we mention the family-friendliness?
 Even if your party spans numerous generations, everyone will find something to love on the Outer Banks.
 From romantic getaways to kid-centric vacations, from girls-only trips to outdoor sports adventures, there's a variety of activities to keep everyone happy.
 Whether you're the non-stop explorer type, or just need to relax, you'll find what you're looking for on the Outer Banks.
 Visit our Concierge and see for yourself just how many ways you can spend your next vacation.

 One word – temperate.
 While we do experience the occasional heat wave, in general even the hottest summer days can be enjoyed when accompanied by ocean breezes and dips in the pool.
-Spring, summer and fall seem to blend together into, well, Summer.
-So come back in the off-season, because the mild temperatures and crisp blue skies of a beautiful May or November day on the Outer Banks is something to be experienced.
+Spring, summer, and fall seem to blend together into, well, Summer.
+So come back in the off-season, because the mild temperatures and crisp blue skies of a beautiful May or November day on the Outer Banks are something to be experienced.
 (Another great off-season experience: having the extra spending money after paying only half what you would for in-season accommodations.)